 Appendix 1: Manuscript Sigla

 Our manuscript sigla are largely derived from Randel, Index.
-Exceptions are: L8 rather than his ‘AL’ (we have chosen a siglum which combines the manuscript’s location with its shelfmark); and Z418 (thought, when Randel made his index, to have been copied at the monastery of San Juan de la Peña, hence his siglum SJP).
+Exceptions are: L8 rather than his ‘AL’ (we have chosen a siglum which combines the manuscript’s location with its shelfmark) and Z418 (thought, when Randel made his index, to have been copied at the monastery of San Juan de la Peña, hence his siglum SJP).
 All British Library manuscripts have been labelled BL rather than Randel’s BM, since they have been moved from the British Museum to the British Library.
 For summary notes on the notated chant manuscripts, with bibliography, see Appendix 1, below.
 See also http://musicahispanica.eu/